ShaheenHossain/eagle-12.1/doc/howtos/web.rst

-Please note that, to better understand how to implement fields, you are strongly encouraged to look at the definition of the ``FieldInterface`` interface and the ``AbstractField`` class directly in the code of the Eagle ERP web client.
+Please note that, to better understand how to implement fields, you are strongly encouraged to look at the definition of the ``FieldInterface`` interface and the ``AbstractField`` class directly in the code of the Eagle web client.

 Creating a New Type of Field